brianchambers21/taskman/tasks.md

 - All tests pass (unit, integration, end-to-end)
 - System can be deployed and run successfully
 - Documentation is complete and accurate

+## Task 14: MCP client

+**Description:** Client of MCP server that is able to take an intent from a model and execute the appropriate MCP calls (list_tools, execute_tool())

+**Requirements:**

+- Create MCP client in separate folder from the root of the project named `mcp-client`
+- Integration tests must be present to test the features of the client including listing tools and executing tools, as well as fetching prompts.
+- The client should expect an input message that is compatible with the MCP specification.
+- The client should use HTTP for transport since we are interacting with a web-deployed MCP server.
+- The client must fully comply with the MCP specification
+- The client should use the MCP golang SDK
+- The client should be executable by the end user for testing purposes.